agastyapatri/kdataset/ReadMe.md

 Steps to be taken:

 1. Importing the text data: This step also needs to remove puncutation from the text.
-2. Vectorizing word characters into integers: In
+2. Vectorizing the text for consumption by the network
 3. Batch and prefetch data
 4. Building a RNN Model
 5. Training the RNN Model